 Inborn errors of metabolism (eg, amino or organic aciduria) can cause neonatal seizures.
 Rarely, pyridoxine deficiency or dependency causes seizures; it is readily treated.

 Other causes include CNS malformations.
 Maternal substance abuse (eg, cocaine, heroin, diazepam) is an increasingly common problem; seizures can accompany acute withdrawal after birth.
 Neonatal seizures may be familial; some have genetic causes.
+Benign familial neonatal convulsions is a potassium channelopathy inherited in an autosomal dominant pattern.
+Early infantile epileptic encephalopathy (Ohtahara syndrome) is a rare disorder associated with a variety of mutations.

 Symptoms and Signs